leloulight/csci71-FinalProject/README.md

 * Product passes integration and acceptance testing

-##### **Definition of Ready :**
-* User stories are defined and written
-* Business requirements for the user stories going into increment are fully understood
-* Acceptance criteria for increment user stories are defined
-* Dependencies are identified
-* User stories are divided into tasks and estimated by the development team
-* The stakeholders for user stories are identified
-* The team understands user stories and how to demo them
-* The team agrees on user stories going into increment and feels comfortable with them
-* The team has a rough understanding of the architecture and implementation method for each item

 ##### **Stakeholders :**
 * Nancy is a homekeeper with three children who runs a small Kids' Crafts home business.
 * Don is a Harvard student majoring in Web Design and juggles work and school.